-The Physics of Brokeh:
+The Physics of Brokeh

 The Brokeh system uses light physics to achieve its dramatic effects, including broken color theory,angle of (light ray) incidence, specular highlights(as related to photography and the human face) and curved color patternsthat mix the light to achieve both separation of color and natural blending.

-SOFT BROKEN COLORS
+SOFT BROKEN COLOR

 The Brokeh System uses additive broken color theory to create white light using combinations of complementary colors and color harmonies.
-When added together the colors make white light, however, because the colors are separated in the Brokeh patterns, irregularly shaped subjects such as human faces will have subtle color shifts as the angle of incidencechanges over curves and small irregularities (pores, etc.).
+When added together the colors make white light, however, because the colors are separated in the Brokeh patterns, irregularly shaped subjects such as human faces will have subtle color shifts as the angle of incidencechanges over curves and small iirregularities (pores, etc.).
 The effect is a softening of the imperfections of the subject’s face.

-ALL BROKEH FILTERS WORK WITH EACH OTHER
+ALL BROKEH FILTERS WORK TOGETHER

 The F Series come in sets of 3 Patterns (FEK, FAK, FEF) they are used on soft lights as key or fill.
 Please indicate the size of your soft light diffusor when ordering.*